dddicillo/3901-tutorial/README.md

-# 3901-tutorial
+# HTML/CSS Javascript and Ruby Tutorial

 This tutorial aims to provide a thorough explanation of three key elements related to web development: HTML/CSS, Javascript, and Ruby.
 Programmers with little to no web development experience should find this tutorial helpful, however, those without prior programming experience should first consult an introductory tutorial first, in order to learn the basic concepts of computer programming.

+Written By: Amna Khan, Bryan DAgostino, Boming Zhang, Derek DiCillo, and Summer Cui.

 ## HTML/CSS